-Articles should be between 6,000 and 8,000 words including footnotes and references and should not have been published previously.
-The issue will be in English.
+Articles should be between 6,000 and 8,000 words including notes and references and should not have been published previously.
+The issue will be in (fill in language; English or Nordic languages).
 For more detailed instructions, see the journal webpage: www.lambdanordica.org.

 We ask you to send us one-page abstracts for article submissions.

 Deadline for articles:

 Please send queries and submissions to (fill in editor’s names and email)

 lambda nordica is a Nordic peer-reviewed academic journal for research in the Humanities and Social Sciences with relation to LGBT and Queer Studies.
 We strive to support the dialogue between established and younger scholars to inspire to more LGBTQ research in the Nordic area and support the initiative to new research areas in the field.
 The journal also introduces and reviews international LGBTQ literature.

 When you get your abstracts

 The main point of asking for abstracts is to get a first sense of whether you will have enough submissions for your issue.
 However, as you receive abstracts, it is important to accept more than you have room for, as typically, not all will turn into full paper submissions and/or make it through the peer review.
 Send a list of abstracts received and accepted to the senior editors.
 Please make sure to inform accepted abstract-submitters that this does not guarantee publication in the issue and explain the process.